How It All Began, One Camper's Look Back At His First Camp

 A new day.
 This afternoon we have our first camper only games and everybody’s excited and anxious to get them started.
 But first, we have a few hours to fill.
 Instead of stretching first thing, we're having another, more in depth, catching seminar from our resident catchers, Torborg and Yeager.
 Only one problem, it’s kind of cold and windy this morning.
 No problem for the Dodgertown staff, they just pushed back the netting in the indoor batting cages and we got our instruction in there.

-Well we wrapped up the catching session and went right into stretching.
-It might be my imagination, but as I told myself yesterday, it was actually getting a little easier and, of course, it’s good for us.
+We wrapped up the catching session and went right into stretching.
+It might be my imagination, but as I told myself the day before, it was actually getting a little easier and, of course, it’s good for us.
 Fifteen minutes of stretching and then we split into our teams for batting practice.
 Vero Beach stayed in the indoor cages and in just a few minutes the netting was put back into place and ready to go.
 Two of the cages had machine pitching and in the remaining two we got to hit off Vavra and Smith.
 Reggie gave us some breaking pitches and as we were to later find out it was good that he did.

 Lunch followed by a quick change into our white uniforms and out to Holman for the afternoon game.
 Though I figured I'd get the start, before leaving, for the field Yeager and Monday confirmed it.
 I was already excited and now the excitement level increased 10 fold.
 And for me that is saying some because I am generally a subdued kind of guy.
 Just ask my wife.
 Anyway, this was going to be my first competitive start since High School and I wanted to get going so bad, I left the locker room without a wind breaker and more importantly my belt.
 I discovered the lapse when I got to Holman Stadium and began to do some light stretching.